Elyse Guttenberg

 Elyse Guttenberg (born August 9, 1952) is an Alaskan writer known primarily for her fantasy novels.

-Biography
+Guttenberg served for many years as a member of the Alaska State Council on the Arts Literature Review Panel, and the Fairbanks North Star Borough Library Commission.
+She has written three books, Sunder, Eclipse and Seed (1990), Summer Light (1995) and Daughter of the Shaman (1997).

+Early life

 Elyse Guttenberg was born in New York City and grew up in Astoria, and Rochdale Village in Queens.
-In 1972, she followed her two brothers, Richard and David Guttenberg north to attend the University of Alaska Fairbanks where she received a bachelor's degree in Anthropology (1977) and a MAT in English (1979).
-At UAF Guttenberg was one of the founding editors of Permafrost, the nation's farthest north literary journal.
+In 1972, she followed her two brothers, Richard and David Guttenberg north to attend the University of Alaska Fairbanks where she received a bachelor's degree in anthropology (1977) and a MAT in English (1979).
+At UAF, Guttenberg was one of the founding editors of Permafrost, the nation's farthest north literary journal.

+Career

 Guttenberg served for many years as a member of the Alaska State Council on the Arts Literature Review Panel, and the Fairbanks North Star Borough Library Commission.

-She married Luke Hopkins (born ca. 1945) in 1977 and has two grown children, Selena Hopkins-Kendall and Grier Hopkins.
-Luke Hopkins was the mayor of the Fairbanks North Star Borough until 2015, having been elected to the post in 2009 following his retirement from a career working at UAF.
-Grier Hopkins is an Alaska State Legislator.